cncf/cnf-testbed/docs/openstack_deploy.md

 On a new deployment, ensure that the create_masquerade variable is set to false on creation (see the Layer 2 section and add create_masquerade=false to the ANSIBLE_ARGS '-e' parameter).
 If a deployment is already complete, you can remove the `netext` network from the router and delete the network.

-In either case, with a Packet.net environment, one should:
+In either case, with an Equinix Metal environment, one should:

 1) ensure there is a separate network (e.g. VLAN) for client traffic forwarding available
 2) ensure that the client traffic VLAN is the only one with a gateway set so that routed traffic flows by default over that network
-3) create an additional IPv4 "Public" network segment of at least /29 CIDR size and allocate the entire network to the control node via the Packet.net API/UI (or route a similar network to the control node)
+3) create an additional IPv4 "Public" network segment of at least /29 CIDR size and allocate the entire network to the control node via the Equinix Metal API or Console (or route a similar network to the control node)
 4) run the create_masq.sh script with the new network information, overriding the default:

 ```
 create_masq.sh {gateway_network_VLAN_id} {public_v4_network} {public_v4_CIDR} {public_v4_gateway}
 ```

-For example, if the network that Packet assigned is 10.11.12.0/29, and VLAN 2113 was created for gateway access:
+For example, if the network that Equinix Metal assigned is 10.11.12.0/29, and VLAN 2113 was created for gateway access:

 ```
 create_masq.sh 2113 10.11.12.0 29 10.11.12.1